 Possible side effects of montelukast include upper respiratory infection, headache and fever.
 Less common side effects include behavior or mood changes, such as anxiousness or depression.

 Immunotherapy.
 You can "train" your immune system not to be sensitive to an allergen.
-This is done through a series of allergy shots called immunotherapy.
+Immunotherapy is delivered through a series of allergy shots.

-One to two weekly shots expose you to very small doses of the allergen, in this case, the animal protein that causes an allergic reaction.
-The dose is gradually increased, usually during a four- to six-month period.
+One to 2 weekly shots expose you to very small doses of the allergen, in this case, the animal protein that causes an allergic reaction.
+The dose is gradually increased, usually during a 4- to 6-month period.

-Maintenance shots are needed every four weeks for three to five years.
+Maintenance shots are needed every four weeks for 3 to 5 years.
 Immunotherapy is usually used when other simple treatments aren't satisfactory.

 Nasal irrigation.
 You can use a neti pot or a specially designed squeeze bottle to flush thickened mucus and irritants from your sinuses with a prepared saltwater (saline) rinse.